There's MSNBC doing their one-year retrospective impact of the Gulf oil spill.

 And if so, how much will they be paid?

-You can appeal, but to the Secretary of Health and Human Services, nobody else.
+And there's nothing anybody, you can appeal, but to the Secretary of Health and Human Services, nobody else.

 You're sunk.

-You are FINE with Obamacare.
+You are fini with Obamacare.

 Pure and simple.

-Oh, and don't forget, as I pointed out, last thing we mentioned on the program yesterday, Obama had a meeting to kick start the whole immigration reform proposal and plan.
+Oh, and don't forget, as I pointed out, last thing we mentioned on the program yesterday, Obama had a meeting to kickstart the whole immigration reform proposal and plan.

 And one of his lieutenants will be none other than the Reverend Sharpton.